umkoin/umkoin/doc/fuzzing.md

    -DCMAKE_CXX_COMPILER="$(pwd)/AFLplusplus/afl-clang-lto++" \
    -DBUILD_FOR_FUZZING=ON
 $ cmake --build build_fuzz
-# For macOS you may need to ignore x86 compilation checks when running "cmake --build".
-If so,
-# try compiling using: AFL_NO_X86=1 cmake --build build_fuzz
-# Also, it might be required to run "afl-system-config" to adjust the shared
-# memory parameters.
 $ mkdir -p inputs/ outputs/
 $ echo A > inputs/thin-air-input
 $ FUZZ=bech32 ./AFLplusplus/afl-fuzz -i inputs/ -o outputs/ -- build_fuzz/bin/fuzz